kasseychang/kasseychang.github.io/_pages/about.md

 In the crossroads of Linguistics and Computer Science, I'm drawn to **Natural Language Processing/Understanding (NLP/NLU)**.
 This intersecting field allows me to probe into the complexities of conversation and discourse analysis.
 An intriguing aspect of my studies lies in deciphering the sophisticated mechanisms by which both computers and the human brain interpret language data — a realm that extends to **Computational Linguistics and Cognitive Linguistics/Science**.
 My aspiration is to bridge the gap between computational techniques and theoretical linguistic understanding, with a view to expanding the discussion on how technological advancements can replicate human cognitive functionalities.

-Currently, I am working on two exciting projects:
+Currently, I am working on two projects:
+* **Visual mental imagery: an English-language assessment battery for different perceptual and imagery domains** (Funded by URF Summer Research Fellowship at Columbia)
-* **"SFP-based Semantic Annotator: From a Cantonese Perspective"** (Tentative Senior Thesis)
+* **SFP-based Semantic Annotator: From a Cantonese Perspective** (Tentative Senior Thesis)
-* **“Patuá Macaense – The Macanese Creole Portuguese Written Corpus”**
-  * Corpus data collection & cleaning in progress
-  * Aim to compile a digital morphologically annotated corpus demonstrating the influence of superstrate and adstrate languages

 As a dedicated language enthusiast, I speak Cantonese (Yue), English, German, Mandarin Chinese, and French.
 I am also in the process of learning Bahasa Indonesian (my heritage language) and Japanese.